csegames/CSE-UI/documentation/BuildingGameUI.md

 ### <ins>Prerequisites</ins>
-Ensure you have *Node* installed (https://github.com/coreybutler/nvm-windows is a good tool for installing node and dealing with different versions)
+Ensure you have *Node* installed (https://github.com/coreybutler/nvm-windows is a good tool for installing node and dealing with different versions.)
+Refer to InstallingNode documentation.

 ### <ins>How to build a freshly cloned Camelot Unchained UI Repo</ins>